-In my last post, I shared my take on the best home insurance companies and this time I’m focusing on the best renters insurance companies.
+I’m focusing on the best renters insurance companies after sharing my take on the best home insurance companies in a previous post.
 With the growing popularity of renting, I conducted some additional research to determine which companies are the best for renters.

 After analyzing several national and local companies, Allstate stands out as the best renters insurance provider.

 If you want a free online quote, you can get started right away.
 Continue reading and I’ll explain why you need renters insurance and discuss the major components of a solid policy.

 Here are the 4 best renters insurance providers on a national level: